Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: X-ray Gas Modeling

+The emitting volumes are estimated assuming spherical geometries whose radii correspond to the extraction regions used for each phase.
+Specifically, $V_{\rm x-ray}$ is computed assuming a sphere of radius $r=1''$ for both targets, matching the X-ray spectral extraction region, while $V_{\rm [O~III]}$ is computed assuming spheres with radii equal to the extent of the [O~III] outflowing regions ($r=0.5''$ for FIRST~J120041 and $r=0.1''$ for 2MASX~J130038).
+The volume ratio in Equation~\ref{eq:norm_mass} therefore reflects the different physical scales probed by the X-ray and [O~III] measurements, rather than a pixel-by-pixel comparison within the common field of view, and allows a direct comparison of the relative contributions of the hot and warm ionized gas under a common geometric framework.

 In reality, local gas density is expected to decrease with radius \citep[e.g.,][]{revalski_quantifying_2022}.
-Moreover, the [O~III] phase, having lower ionization and higher density than the X-ray–emitting gas, requires a correspondingly smaller volume to reproduce its observed luminosity.
+Moreover, the [O~III] phase, having lower ionization and higher density than the X-ray-emitting gas, requires a correspondingly smaller volume to reproduce its observed luminosity.
 These effects imply that assuming uniform density and unity filling factor tends to overestimate the emitting volumes, especially for the X-ray gas.
-Consequently, the volume-normalized mass ratios derived below should be regarded as conservative \textit{upper limits}, particularly in systems where the X-ray–emitting gas extends over a substantially larger region than the [O~III] gas.
+Consequently, the volume-normalized mass ratios derived below should be regarded as conservative \textit{upper limits}, particularly in systems where the X-ray-emitting gas extends over a substantially larger region than the [O~III] gas.